Create users in Azure Database for MySQL

 Create a database

 Use the admin account and password to connect to your database server.
-Use your preferred client tool, such as MySQL Workbench, mysql.exe, or HeidiSQL.
+Use your preferred client tool, MySQL Workbench, mysql.exe, or HeidiSQL.

 Edit and run the following SQL code.
 Replace the placeholder value

 db_userwith your intended new user name.
 Replace the placeholder value